NFSTC’s catalog of courses were developed by subject matter experts to enhance training for forensic professionals and enthusiasts alike.

-NFSTC offers high-quality Forensic Biological Screening and DNA analyst training which builds upon the academic foundation developed by NFSTC for the National Institute of Justice as part of www.dna.gov.
+NFSTC offers high-quality Forensic Biological Screening and DNA analyst training which builds upon the academic foundation developed by NFSTC for the National Institute of Justice.
 Our training can include your choice of specialized workshops, hands-on exercises and assessments.
+Click here for more details or to request a quote.

 NFSTC has a wealth of experience in the development of forensic training programs.
 NFSTC developed curriculum for degree programs at St. Petersburg College, the University of South Florida and the University of Central Florida.
-In addition, NFSTC has developed and delivered numerous training programs through the National Institute of Justice, including multimedia training for the DNA Initiative (available online at http://dna.gov/training/otc/).
-In 2008 alone, NFSTC received four competitively awarded cooperative agreements from the Office of Justice Programs to develop training programs in the areas of DNA analysis, crime scene investigation and pattern evidence training.
+In addition, NFSTC has developed numerous training programs through the National Institute of Justice, including multimedia training for the DNA Initiative (available online at http://www.nfstc.org/pdi/).

 NFSTC’s subject matter experts provide instruction in a comprehensive range of forensic disciplines including toxicology, chemistry, microscopy, arson and explosives, firearms examination, DNA analysis and more.
-Complementing the in-house staff is a network of more than 180 subject matter experts who can provide instruction covering the complete continuum of forensic disciplines.
+Complementing the in-house staff is a network of subject matter experts covering the complete continuum of forensic disciplines.

 “One of the best instructors I’ve ever had, highly knowledgeable, entertaining and realistic in terms of law enforcement.”
 (Essentials of Crime Scene Investigation)